Updated: Oct 2, 2022

 Lactic acid found in goat’s milk is a natural AHA (alpha hydroxy acid), which can gently rid your skin of dead cells.
 Gentle exfoliation is a key part of maintaining healthy skin.
 Exfoliating too often with scrubs can cause irritation for those with sensitive or dry skin.
 Goat’s milk soap and lotion can provide the benefits of exfoliation without any redness or external irritations.

-As you can see, adding goat’s milk into your diet or beauty/skincare regimen can have amazing results, not only for the appearance of skin, but for your overall health and immune resistance.
+As you can see, adding goat’s milk into your diet or beauty/skincare regimen can have amazing results, not only for the appearance of the skin but for your overall health and immune resistance.